 Important Tips for Cycling Mont Ventoux at any Age

-The photo is from below looking at Mont Ventoux from Flassan which is a good place to park for the Bédoin route…Continue reading here
+The lead photo is from Flassan looking at Mont Ventoux, a good place to park for the Bédoin route…Continue reading here.

 Mont Ventoux Ascents

 There are three routes up this impressive mountain, often featured in the Tour de France.
 Starting in Sault, Bédoin or Malaucène all three roads lead to the Mont Ventoux summit at 1909m, a peak that is considered by many riders to be one of the hardest climbs they ever do.